Steven M. Zeitels

-Early life and education
+Career

 Zeitels grew up in New Rochelle, New York.
+His father and mother, an orthodontist and elementary school teacher, pressed him to take up a career in medicine.
+At the age of 17, Zeitels was selected to be in the 1st class of Boston University Trustee Scholars, an experimental educational program for gifted teens as well as the Boston University's accelerated six-year medical program.
 He graduated from the BU School of Medicine in 1982.
-He completed the BU - Tufts combined Otolaryngology – Head and Neck Surgery Program in 1987 as well as a Head & Neck Surgical Oncology Fellowship at BU and the Boston Veterans Affairs Medical Center in 1988.
+Knowing he wanted to be a surgeon, he completed the BU - Tufts combined Otolaryngology – Head and Neck Surgery Program in 1987 as well as a Head & Neck Surgical Oncology Fellowship at BU and the Boston Veterans Affairs Medical Center in 1988.